 Such being the case, it seems strange that my husband falls into spells of serious, tense, morose mood once in a while (Jekyll?) when I can see repressed anger in his eyes.
 At such times, glued to the TV set he becomes unusually reticent.
-Even if he were to talk to me, it would be to snarl at me and criticize me for what I did or did not
+Even if he were to talk to me, it would be to snarl at me and criticize me for what I did or did not do.

 What is the cause of these menacing overt and covert spells of anger?
 Ramu saab ko gussa kyon aata hai?

 Well, my dear readers, I shall not keep you in suspense any more.